Code-Institute-Submissions/pzangelo-CodeInstituteProject1_AprResub/README.md

 The main focus of the project is the section showing images with a hiden text attach to them.
 The text can be seen by hoovering over the image
 ![readme2](https://user-images.githubusercontent.com/83747119/149999924-3b636bcc-82a3-46fd-a382-7f89d141fbb2.png)

-The sigh up section is a section where the user can subscribe for news and events from our shop.
+The sigh up section is a section where the user can subscribe for news and events.
 ![readme3-1](https://user-images.githubusercontent.com/83747119/150000045-008201fa-6c84-4bc1-a96d-818c8947856d.png)

 The Footer